COSC3020/theoretical-sorting-Kodoka/README.md

 Add your answers to this markdown file.

-# How I Would Text X's Claim, and Expected Results
+# How I Would Test X's Claim, and Expected Results

 I think the best way to test X's claim would be to feed the black-box implementation of their sorting algorithm fully random arrays, sorted -